Aphexus/SDRSliceGrabber/README.md

 ## Background

 Title VII of the Dodd-Frank Wall Street Reform Act gave the CFTC and the SEC a broad framework for regulating OTC derivatives markets.
 There are requirements for clearing and trade reporting amongst other things mentioned in the law.
-Section 727 specifically mandates that some of this data be reported to the public.
+Section 727 specifically mandates that some of this trade data be reported to the public.

 As it stands today, certain participants are required to report their trades to Swap Data Repositories or SDRs.
 These SDRs then report the data to the public.
 It is commonly referred to as "Part 43" data after Part 43 of Chapter 1 of Title 17 in the Code of Federal Regulations which you can read [here](https://www.law.cornell.edu/cfr/text/17/part-43).

 DTCC operates the Global Trade Repository or GTR which is the largest SDR in the world by market share.
 The code in this repo is primarily a Spring Batch program which will download public data from DTCC's SDR public reporting site [here](https://rtdata.dtcc.com/gtr/), insert it into a database, and process cancellation or correction messages.
 DTCC refers to this data as slice reports, hence the name.
 A more concise description of the public data reported by DTCC can be found [here](https://www.sec.gov/rules/other/2017/ddr/dtcc-data-repository-form-sdr-ex-gg-7-amend.pdf).
 There are directions below on how to deploy the code to AWS Batch for the initial historical data load and to AWS Lambda for nightly downloads of the latest data.

-## Intro
+## More on this Repo

-The code in this repo is mainly a Spring Batch program that can download data from GTR in bulk.
 A DockerFile is supplied to build an image which can run on AWS Batch for the initial historical data load, plus stored procedures to process the CORRECT and CANCEL messages afterwards (to save you from spending more money on EC2 instances for AWS Batch).

 The main class in the codebase (```net.nicholaspurdy.gtrslicegrabber.App```) implements AWS Lambda's RequestHandler interface so the code can then be ran on AWS Lambda on a nightly basis.
 The CORRECT and CANCEL messages will be processed automatically in this case.
 No need to manually call a stored procedure from MySQL Workbench.